lacbs/light/README.md

 - Configuring a test framework
 - Adding tests

-Feel free to use it on anything (that's why it's MIT license), including commercial products, Stackoverflow questions and answers.
+It's MIT license!
+Feel free to use on commercial products, Stackoverflow questions and answers.

 Keeping in mind that I provide no guarantee.